Home of: Sc Morgans Island Labradors and Island

 earned the right to stay with us until God calls them home.
 We take

-great pride in producing healthy, happy dogs who become excellent family
+great pride in producing healthy, happy puppies who become

-of their parents clearances/genetic testing and an AKC Limited
+clearances/genetic testing and an AKC Limited registration (No

 Our Herd is Free of CAE, CL & Johnnes - testing thru Cornell University